skeru/libVersioningCompiler/README.md

 This software is distributed under the LGPLv3 license.
 See LICENSE.txt and LICENSE.LESSER.txt for the full text of the license.

-Part of this software include third-party source code.
-See additional license file(s) for those parts of this software (LLVM_LICENSE.txt)

 ## Dependencies
 libVersioningCompiler requires:
  - Ubuntu 16.04 or greater